Slaynash/VRCTools_OLD/README.md

 Favorite avatars list:
   - you can add the weared avatar to favorite by pressing CTRL+O
   - favorited avatars appear in the "Personal" list
+  - you can remove your avatars using [the website](https://vrchat.survival-machines.fr) (top left corner of the page)

 Change cache folder:
   - you now have a file named `vrctools_datapath.txt` in your game directory containing the cache path
-  - you can change it by hand or using [the installer](https://vrchat.survival-machines.fr/vrctools_updater.jar
+  - you can change it by hand or using [the installer](https://vrchat.survival-machines.fr/vrctools_updater.jar)

-You can remove your avatars using [the website](https://vrchat.survival-machines.fr) (top left corner of the page)

 Planned features:
 ---